Starstruck (1982 film): Box office

 The film was classified NRC (Not Recommended for Children) which limited promotion options.
 Clips from the film were forbidden to be shown on the TV show Countdown despite the fact that clips from Hollywood NRC-rated films screened on the show.

-Starstruck grossed $1,541,000 at the box office in Australia, which is equivalent to $5,613,523.05 in 2020 dollars.
+Starstruck grossed $1,541,000 at the box office in Australia, which is equivalent to $5.6M in 2020 dollars.

 Awards

 Starstruck received three AFI Award nominations, for Best Achievement in Costume Design, Best Achievement in Production Design and Best Original Music Score.

 Legacy

 Armstrong reflected that while she had enjoyed making Starstruck, she was unlikely to do a film centred on the lives of young people again.
 She told the Baltimore Sun that the need to play "stage mother" on set had made the age gap between her and the cast evident, reflecting that she "grew old as a result of it all".

 Kennedy lost interest in pursuing fame after touring the US to promote Starstruck, later saying that the experience "felt a bit like being eaten alive... months of non-stop talking about myself.
 It was horrible.
 I felt like Bette Midler".
 Her next film acting role was in Wrong World, a dramatic film with a completely different tone, in which she played a drug-addicted young woman who meets a young doctor then goes on a road trip to Nhill, Victoria.
 In subsequent years, she pursued music and acted and directed in various independent films as well as in theatre.
 She currently works as a therapist.

 O'Donovan was hospitalised with bipolar disorder six months after the release of Starstruck.
 This was kept out of the media at the time and only became public knowledge when he gave a rare interview in 2015.
 As it turned out, Starstruck was O'Donovan's first and only acting role.
 He ended up moving to Cape York, Queensland and becoming acquainted with the Torres Strait Islander community.
 He still lives in Cape York today, and like Kennedy, also works in mental health.

+McLean's followed up Starstruck with the 1986 film Around the World in 80 Ways.

 Starstruck was restored by Australia's National Film and Sound Archive in 2015.
 The new version premiered at the Adelaide International Film Festival.
 It is considered a cult classic.

 In 2019, a stage adaptation was performed by NIDA in Sydney.